 Young people are increasingly using mobiles phones, tablets, and computers on a daily basis.
 While mobile devices are a source of fun, entertainment, communication, and education we know that some adults and young people will use these technologies to harm young people.
 The harm might range from hurtful and abusive messages directed at them, inappropriate and harmful content, to enticing young people to engage in sexually harmful conversations, video calls, indecent image sharing or face-to-face meetings.
-Our e-safety policy explains how we try to keep young people safe in the home.
+Our online safety policy explains how we try to keep young people safe in the home.
 The school follows UK Council for Internet Safety and Department for Education Guidance around sexting and staff will immediately report concerns to the Designated Safeguarding Lead.

-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/647389/Overview_of_Sexting_Guidance.pdf
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/647389/Overview\of\Sexting\Guidance.pdf